mattrude/pgpkeyserver/README.md

 # PGP Keyserver Site Source

-This repsitory holds the source for the PGP Key Server site at [keyserver.mattrude.com](http://keyserver.mattrude.com).
+This repsitory holds the source for the [SKS PGP Key Server](https://sks-keyservers.net/) similer to [keyserver.mattrude.com](http://keyserver.mattrude.com).

 ## Jekyll

+[Jekyll](http://jekyllrb.com/) is a static site generator in built with [Ruby on Rails](http://rubyonrails.org/).
+With this approach, you are able to build a high power build system, but have a low power, very stable webserver running a static site.

+Updates must be done by a build system, from this source repository.

 ### Updating site

+First change into the source directory of the site, once in, update via

     jekyll build